Previous dayApril 15, 2026Next day

 21.1 km---✓ ReviewedUSGS →

-This magnitude 2.9 event was detected 153 km N of Atka, Alaska on April 15, 2026, with origin time 23:57 UTC.
-The event originated approximately 21.1 km below the surface, classifying it as shallow crustal.
+Reports of a magnitude 2.9 earthquake 153 km N of Atka, Alaska came in on April 15, 2026 at 23:57 UTC.
+This was a shallow crustal earthquake, focused at 21.1 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-Geolocation places the event at 53.558°N, -174.542°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
+Coordinates: 53.558°, -174.542°.
+The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.9 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-15